AmelienLS/MkvCheckResolution/README.md

 # MkvCheckResolution

 A quick cross-platform GUI application to batch check the resolution of `.mkv` files.
-It opens a small window where each file and its resolution quality (4K, 2K, FHD, HD, SD) is listed.
+It opens a table where each file and its resolution quality (4K, 2K, FHD, HD, SD) is listed and includes a standard **File** menu for a more native macOS feel.

 ## Requirements
 - Python 3